godotengine/godot-website/collections/_article/godot-gets-new-inspector.md

 One of the biggest usability hurdles in Godot was the fact that sub-resources would go to a separate inspector.
 In many types of nodes (Mesh, Particles, etc), editing sub-resources was truly a hassle.

 This no longer applies to the new inspector.
-Sub-Resources wil open within the same list of edited properties:
+Sub-Resources will open within the same list of edited properties:

 ![](/storage/app/media/inspector/sub_resource_edit.gif)